In Dreams (After the Burial album)

-In Dreams is the third studio album by American progressive metal band After the Burial.
-It was released on November 23, 2010 through Sumerian Records.
+In Dreams is the third studio album by American progressive metalcore band After the Burial.
+It was released on November 23, 2010, through Sumerian Records.
 It is the first After the Burial album to feature music videos, which were produced for songs "Pendulum" and "Your Troubles Will Cease and Fortune Will Smile Upon You".
-This album also features more prominent clean vocals, sung by guitarist Trent Hafdahl and guest vocalist Ryan Jimenez.
+This album also features more prominent clean vocals sung by guitarist Trent Hafdahl.